-• Any processing element (e.g., CPU or memory) or storage facility (e.g., disk drive, tape drive or peripheral controller) used exclusively to generate and deliver DBGEN data to the SUT during the load phase shall not be included in the total priced system and must be physically removed from or made inaccessible to the SUT prior to the start of the measurement tests.
+• Any processing element (e.g., processor/core/thread or memory) or storage facility (e.g., disk drive, tape drive or peripheral controller) used exclusively to generate and deliver DBGen records to the SUT during the loading phase shall not be included in the total priced configuration and must be physically removed from or made inaccessible to the SUT prior to the start of the performance test.

-Comment: The intent is to isolate the cost of resources required to generate data from those required to load data into the database tables.
+Comment: The intent is to isolate the cost of resources required to generate records from those required to load records into the database tables.

-- 4.3.10 An implementation may require additional programs to transfer DBGEN data into the database tables (from either flat file or in-line load).
+- 4.3.10 An implementation may require additional programs to transfer DBGen records into the database tables (for either load from stored records or in-line load).
 If non-commercial programs are used for this purpose, their source code must be disclosed.
 If commercially available programs are used for this purpose, their invocation and configuration must be disclosed.
 Whether or not the software is commercially available, use of the software's functionality's must be limited to: - 1.
-Permutation of the data generated by DBGEN; - 2.
-Delivery of the data generated by DBGEN to the DBMS. - 4.3.11 The database load must be implemented using commercially available utilities (invoked at the command level or through an API) or an SQL programming interface (such as embedded SQL or ODBC).
+Storing, sorting, or partitioning of the records generated by DBGen; - 2.
+Delivery of the records generated by DBGen to the DBMS load facility. - 4.3.11 The database load must be implemented using commercially available utilities (invoked at the command level or through an API) or an SQL programming interface (such as embedded SQL or ODBC).